nickchase/k0s/docs/troubleshooting.md

 k0s worker --profile coreos [TOKEN]
 ```

-## iptables veresion mismatch
+## iptables version mismatch

 If the running kernel has firewall rules created using an iptables version
 newer than the version shipped with k0s, the Kubernetes network will [not
 work](https://www.mirantis.com/blog/networking-problems-after-installing-kubernetes-1-25-or-after-upgrading-your-host-os-this-might-be-your-problem).

 To solve this, make sure that the iptables version used on host is same version
-as bundled with k0s.
+as the one bundled with k0s.
 The k0s version is found in `/var/lib/k0s/bin`.

 ## Profiling